hlassiege/eventuallycoding/content/articles/en/2023/03/accept-boredom.md

 > Being busy is a form of laziness
 > Tim Ferris

-Filling our time, we don't have to think.
-And that is indeed laziness because it is one of our most important roles.
+With a full agenda, we don't have to think.
+But this is one of our most important roles.
 Without reflection and hindsight, we end up limiting our impact.

 ::image
 ![People who do not want to take the time to improve their work tools](/images/reinvent-wheel.png)